 The vast majority of Etonians go on to higher education, with roughly one third of leavers doing so after a gap year.

-With all of the visiting speakers, society meetings, and academic prizes on offer to boys, Etonians are very well served in terms of the ‘super-curricular’ activities that university admissions tutors value so highly.Dr Nicholas Heap, UCAS Adviser
+With all of the visiting speakers, society meetings, and academic prizes on offer to boys, Etonians are very well served in terms of the ‘super-curricular’ activities that university admissions tutors value so highly.Sophie Lennon, UCAS Adviser

-Boys experience a series of talks about the UCAS application process over the Summer half (term) of C Block, and a number of universities (including Imperial, UCL, Durham, St. Andrew’s and Bath) deliver presentations at the College.
+Boys experience a series of talks about the UCAS application process over the Summer Half of C Block, and we hold a Higher Education morning for them at which a number of leading universities deliver presentations.
 Boys are allowed leave to attend university open days by arrangement with their House Master.

 In their Specialist years (Years 12-13), boys are fortunate to be able to choose a personal tutor whose academic interests coincide with their own, which means that tutors are in a position to provide tailored advice on the subject each boy wishes to study at undergraduate level.
 House Masters, who write boys’ university references, are another important source of guidance.
 The Director of Universities, assisted by the UCAS Adviser, delivers regular briefings on the application process and on developments within the higher education sector and is available for consultations with boys and parents throughout the academic year.
 Eton also has a Master-in-Charge of gap years, as well as Masters who advise on Irish, Canadian, European, Australian and other global universities.